 While the allowance of institutions to provide supportive services to students even if the reported incident doesn’t fall within the scope of a formal complaint (83 FR 61462 §106.44(b)(4)) may offset some of the confusion created by the proposed rule, campuses without the ability to provide robust student support services are likely to see a decrease in student reporting due to student confusion as to whether the location of their reported incident meets the criteria for institutional response.

-In our next post, we will unpack the proposed rule as it pertains to resolutions processes for formal complaints, including both the formal grievance process and the option for alternative dispute resolution.
+In our next post, we unpack the proposed rule as it pertains to resolutions processes for formal complaints, including both the formal grievance process and the option for alternative dispute resolution.
 As a reminder, we invite you to join us an information session this week, the final two sessions will be at noon ET on Thursday, December 6 and 2:00p.m.
 ET on Friday, December 7 for a brief overview of the entire proposed rule.
 If you have questions about the proposed rule or the process for submitting a comment through the Federal Register, please feel free to reach out to NASPA director of policy research and advocacy, Teri Lyn Hinds at [email protected]

 For a brief overview of the history of Title IX regulatory actions, please see our April 2018 post Raise Your Voice: Responding to the Upcoming Notice and Comment Period on Title IX Federal Guidance.